appliedepi/case_studies/licenses/r_practical_LICENSE.md

 The information presented in this exercise and the associated data files have been deliberately changed so as to facilitate the acquisition of the learning objectives for fellows of EPIET, EUPHEM and EPIET-associated programmes.
-This case study was first introduced in 2022 (see Copyright and Licence agreement for more information).
+See Copyright and Licence agreement for more information.

 You are free: